Eurasian Connectivity: Data-Driven Regional Studies

 -

-This course examines the policy process in different political and geographical contexts.
-The course considers how policy problems are identified and framed, and how responses are formed and evaluated.
-Students would learn and apply key concepts in policy studies, deepen their knowledge of the policy cycle from initiation implementation and evaluation, and examine the actors, interests, and institutions that shape policy processes and outcomes.
-Policy analysis is itself a means of exercising power – through the systemic definition of policy priorities, alternatives, evaluative criteria, and modes of outcomes measurement.
-This course thus invites students to better understand what public policy is.
+This course introduces students to the policy process across a range of political and geographical contexts.
+It explores how policy problems are identified and framed, how policy responses are developed, and how their effectiveness is assessed.
+Students will engage with key concepts in policy studies, gain a clear understanding of the policy cycle from initiation through implementation to evaluation, and examine the actors, interests, and institutions that influence policy processes and outcomes.
+The course also considers policy analysis as a form of power that shapes how priorities are set, alternatives are defined, criteria are established, and outcomes are measured.

 -

-The research project seminar aims to refine practical skills in applying research methods to the study of international relations in the Eurasian region.
-The course focuses on analyzing current issues in international relations in Eurasia, including bilateral and multilateral interactions among regional states, integration and disintegration processes, conflict and cooperation practices, cross-border processes, and the influence of global factors on regional dynamics.
+The seminar provides students with practical training in the application of research methods to the study of international relations in Eurasia.
+It focuses on contemporary regional issues, including bilateral and multilateral relations, processes of integration and disintegration, patterns of conflict and cooperation, cross-border dynamics, and the impact of global factors on regional developments.

 -

-Upon completing the course, students will acquire practical skills in independently creating various types of academic texts, including notes, abstracts and summaries of scholarly articles and monographs, as well as reviews and essays.
-The course develops the ability to analyze scholarly texts as a research tool and forms skills in conveying one's own ideas to target academic audiences.
+By the end of the course, students will be able to produce a range of academic texts independently, including notes, abstracts, summaries of scholarly articles and monographs, reviews, and essays.
+The course also strengthens students’ ability to analyse scholarly texts as part of the research process and to communicate their ideas clearly and effectively to academic audiences.

 - Research Design